iPhone Unlocking Websites Reviewed

 In the end I got 3 websites that I wanted to test.

-I bought 4 unlocks, because there was no point getting the same iPhone unlocked at two different sites, and then I let them get on with it.
+I bought 4 unlocks from every unlock website, rather than 12 from each because there was no point getting the same iPhone unlocked at two different sites, and then I let them get on with it.

 How to judge the winner.

 I needed to have a system by which to judge the results.
 Here it is

 This is the most important one for me.
 It doesn't matter how good their website is, or how amazing their customer service is if they can't unlock the iPhone.

 It's important that they have a wide number of networks, especially all of the UK networks.
 There is no point if they can unlock every iPhone that is locked to a handful of obscure carriers that nobody is going to need.
 They have to be able to unlock every model of iPhone from every popular network